Minor Learning by doing: Consulting to Social Entrepreneurs

 We expect the students to hand in several assignments.
 The grade is built upon the following components:

-2. Individual participation in the intervision group sessions: 10%
+- Individual participation, including writing at least two (research) notes as preparation, in the intervision group sessions: 10%

 To build up to the final report, students work on several project and process components throughout the course (project components, however, will not be graded, only the final report will receive a grade.
 Project components include a company profile, client contract, literature review and research methodology).Please be advised that the final report is not just bringing the components together.